 Jean-Claude Dujardin, full professor at the Institute of Tropical Medicine (ITM).
 He graduated in Zoology (Facultés Notre Dame de la Paix, Namur, Belgium) in 1983.
 One year later, he acquired the diploma in Tropical Medical Biology at the ITM.
-In 1986, he joined the ITM as assistant in 1986 and introduced molecular parasitology.
+In 1986, he joined the ITM where he introduced molecular biology in the discipline of parasitology.
 From 1990 to 1992 he was a visiting scientist at the Instituto de Medicina Tropical A. von Humboldt (Lima, Peru) and in 1995 he got the degree of Doctor in Science (Zoology) at the Free University of Brussels (Prof R. Hamers) on the significance of karyotype diversity in Leishmania.
 He is the head of the Unit of Molecular Parasitology at ITM since 2002 and became the head of the Department of Biomedical Sciences (ITM) in 2011.
 He has also a 10% affiliation (associate professor) in the department of Biomedical Sciences, University of Antwerp and he is visiting lecturer at UNamur.

 He explored the diversity of Leishmania and leishmaniases for over 25 years, ‘from genomes to eco-systems’.
 As such, he has the relevant laboratory experience in (i) parasitology and (ii) molecular biology both in the high-tech context of a modern lab and in the working conditions of a laboratory in a tropical context.
-He led several international research consortia on drug resistance and molecular epidemiology of leishmaniasis.
-He teaches in several Belgian Universities and is part-time professor at the University of Antwerp.
+During his career, he explored in depth and successfully new fields: